 It can be done first thing in the morning, it can be done last thing at night, it can be done at any time during the day.
 I personally like to do mine in the evening because I find that it will help me get to sleep better especially the brain dump section is really really helpful for helping you to fall asleep and get things off your chest.
 Because if you’re anything like me, you get into bed and absolutely everything starts racing through your mind all the things you said that day all the things you did all the things you didn’t say but should have done.
 There are so many things that just enter our mind and I have no idea why they come up when we’re in bed during the night so a brain dump can be a really useful way to get all of that off your chest so that you can hopefully get a better night’s sleep.

-So I hope you found that useful if you are interested in getting a stand up to anxiety journal you can click here to order from any retailers.
+So I hope you found that useful and you try the best personal development tool I’ve used.
+If you are interested in getting a stand up to anxiety journal you can click here to order from any retailers.

 If you are struggling with anxiety right now, this book will be so helpful to you!
 It is based on my own experience of anxiety and panic attacks and talks you through the steps I took to understand and manage my anxiety.

 Get the first chapter of the Stand Up To Anxiety Book for free